Don’t have time to look for great TV deals? Missed out on Black Friday and Cyber Monday deals? You can find the best smart TV at a great price.

 Size Depends a Lot on Distance!

 - A lot of our TV deals are 4k TV deal options, which are great as outdoor televisions– now is an excellent time to upgrade to 4k and take advantage of that sweet resolution (assuming compatible content and devices, of course).
-However, you want to pay close attention to size, and the distance you’ll be viewing the TV from.
+However, you want to pay close attention to the screen size and the distance you’ll be viewing the TV.
 A big screen will show the difference better.

 - A lot of deals may be for a TV that’s a year old, the previous model.
-That means settling for a 2017 TV instead of a 2018 model.
+That means settling for a 2021 TV instead of a 2022 model.
 That’s fine!
-Generally speaking, last year’s model is still a great TV and you won’t miss out on much.
-However, TVs that are two or more years old are likely to be used models, and may not have the greatest features.
-Try to keep in within a year.
+Generally speaking, last year’s model is still a great TV, and you won’t miss out on much.
+However, two or more years old TVs are likely to be used models and may not have the greatest features.
+Try to keep it within a year.
+Moreover, don’t forget to upgrade to the latest, high-end TV antennas, too.

 Don’t Worry About Curved TVs